vaibhav-madan-20/Testpad-Automator/README.md

 # Testpad Automator

+> Please give a GitHub star ⭐️ if you found this useful!

 [Testpad](https://login.testpad.chitkara.edu.in/login) is an online course assessment portal used by Chitkara University.
 This Python program automates course completion by submitting answers from pre-existing solutions.

 ---